Welcome to the ARISE High School

 ARISE High School is recruiting a Co-Principal of Curriculum and Instruction!

-We are accepting applications until December 15th with selection process to happen in Jan 2015.
+The application deadline has been extended to December 31st.
+The selection process to happen in Jan 2015.
 The position begins July 1st, 2015.
 CLICK HERE to see the full job posting.

 Since opening its doors in 2007, ARISE High School, a small charter school in East Oakland, California, is part of the Coalition of Essential Schools network.
 ARISE serves 240 students in grades 9-12, with a focus on preparing students from low income families to be the first in their families to attend college.